This post is also available in: Français

 Let’s take an example to illustrate niche keyword research.

-Let’s say I sell wall clocks.
+Let’s say I sell earrings.
 I go to the Monthly Trends tool to see which searches have been the most popular with buyers.
-I see wall art in the 5th position for July 2024, corresponding to the category of items I sell.
+I see jewelry gift in the 2nd position for December 2025, corresponding to the category of items I sell.

 Step 2 – Keyword tool

-I click on wall art, which takes me to the Keyword Tool and the analysis for “wall art” for the USA on Etsy.
+I click on jewelry gift, which takes me to the Keyword Tool and the analysis for “jewelry gift” for the USA on Etsy.
 Taking a look at the Search Trend graph, we can see that it’s been a viral keyword for over a year.
-However, it’s very generic, as wall art can describe so many different things.
+However, it’s very generic, as jewelry gift can describe so many different things.
 There is also a lot of competition for this term, so it will be very challenging to get into the top search results for it.
 For these reasons, it may not the best keyword to optimize your SEO on Etsy.

 Just below, there’s a section with related keywords.
 These are keywords in the same word family, in the same niche, or listed in the same Etsy category.

-So, I’ll display only related keywords that contain the term clock and are among the Top Tags.
+So, I’ll display only related keywords that contain the term earrings and are among the Top Tags.
 Then, I’ll sort my columns to display the most searched keywords first.

-I’m then presented with a selection of precise keywords (only a tiny part of which are shown; the nuggets will be further down the list), for which I see the search trend curve for the last 15 months, the number of searches, clicks and average CTR, averaged over the previous 12 months, as well as the number of listings using this keyword.
+I’m then presented with a selection of precise keywords, for which I see the search trend curve for the last 15 months, the number of searches, clicks and average CTR, averaged over the previous 12 months, as well as the number of listings using this keyword.

-In this case, the keyword ‘oversized wall clock’ is interesting because it has a high search volume in relation to the number of competitors, and it also has a high click-through rate, meaning buyers click on the listings that they see when performing a search on Etsy.
+In this case, the keyword “summer earrings” is interesting because it has a medium search volume in relation to the number of competitors (with a fraction of the competition for “handmade earrings”), and it also has a decent click-through rate, meaning buyers click on the listings that they see when performing a search on Etsy.

 Step 3 – Keyword List

+Taking inspiration from this list, let’s say that I want to sell beach-themed summer earrings.
 I then create a list of keywords to save all the relevant ones for comparison once I’ve finished my research.
+For these results, the keywords “pearl earrings”, “dangle earrings”, and “beaded earrings” may be worth saving for later.
 From there, I can choose the ones I will add to my product listing.
-To learn more about creating Keyword List, read this article.
+To learn more about creating a Keyword List, read this article.

-Here, I have keywords describing my item, its size (oversized wall clock), its style (art deco clock), and the the room it is for (living room clock).
-Now, I’m also going to look for tags describing the materials and manufacturing techniques, the recipient, and finally, what occasion it could be bought for.
+Now, I’m also going to look for tags describing the materials, the recipient, and finally, what occasion it could be bought for.

 The Trend Buzz and Monthly Trends tools are also a perfect starting point for this research, based on the keywords most searched for by buyers, even if they are generic.

-Adopting a long-tail keyword strategy is important to optimise your visibility on Etsy especially if you are a new seller.
+Adopting a long-tail keyword strategy is important to optimize your visibility on Etsy especially if you are a new seller.

 By using tools like eRank, you can niche down hot trending generic keywords into a list of effective long tail keywords that will attract buyers ready to buy.